 Welcome to our Place

-My name is Tim Davis and for more than a decade, my wife and I have lived on a Midwest farm where we have cared for over 100 horses and an assortment of other critters.
+My name is Tim Davis and for the last 12 + years, my wife and I have lived on a Midwest farm where we have cared for over 100 horses and an assortment of other critters.

 Our animals’ health has always been a primary concern.
-So, the more we read about the benefits of parasite and worm testing, the more interested we became in incorporating it into our horses’ routine healthcare program.
+About a decade ago, my wife and I began researching the fascinating world of equine parasite and worm testing.
+The more we learned the more interested we became in incorporating it into our horses’ routine healthcare program.
 We also wanted a better understanding of how well our deworming treatments were working.

 Confused and Frustrated